msimmond/ca-soil-health-reports/README.md

 - **Grouping validation**: Only complete grouping variables are available for selection

 ### Privacy & Data
-- Uploaded files are processed in-session and are not stored server-side (ShinyApps.io ephemeral storage).
+- Uploaded files are processed in-session and are not stored server-side.
 Remove sensitive data before sharing reports.

 ## Configuration